Pravin-Ade/AWS_Administration/AWS_Networking/networking.md

 ## CIDR Notation
 - is a method of public IP address assignment
 - The CIDR notation is represent as x.x.x.x/N where N = number of 1's i.e network ID.
-- to deal with the IPv4 address exhaustion problem
+- To deal with the IPv4 address exhaustion problem
-- to slow down the growth of routing tables on Internet routers
+- To slow down the growth of routing tables on Internet routers

 Before CIDR, public IP addresses were assigned based on the class boundaries: